Our multi-award-winning Library Service is one of the best in the country.

 - advice on graduate numerical skills, such as aptitude tests

 All students have free access to our award-winning Language Resource Centre.
-It offers free language learning facilities in over 150 languages, from Arabic to Zulu, including over 3,000 international films.
+We provide self-study materials in over 150 languages, from Arabic to Zulu, including over 3,000 international films.

-It also runs a tandem learning scheme to partner you with a native speaker in your chosen language for language learning on an exchange basis.
+We run taster and improvement sessions and you can partner with a native speaker in your chosen language for language learning on an exchange basis.

 If English is not your first language, you may find that you need some additional support with your English language skills.
 INTO Newcastle University offers pre-sessional English courses over the summer before starting your degree as well as free in-sessional English classes alongside your academic studies.

 We have high-specification specialist facilities for students in specific subject areas, such as laboratories, studios and a sea-going vessel.

 Don't forget our proximity to the coast and countryside of Northern England, for unrivalled outdoor learning opportunities.